- How Much Can I Claim on My Taxes for a Charitable Donation Without Evidence?

-- Tax Deduction for Donating Glasses to Charity
+- Tax Deductions for Goods Given to Charity

 - Cut Off Date for a Charitable Donation to Affect Tax Liability